 Employment and Wage Issues

-The Project has been instrumental in protecting the rights of workers who came to the metropolitan area following the devastation of Hurricane Katrina and subsequent storms.
+The Project has been instrumental in protecting the rights of workers.

 The same unscrupulous contractors who fleeced countless homeowners also let their workers go unpaid for weeks and months.

 Many employees were non-English speakers who often did not understand the nature of the work they had agreed to perform or what they were being paid.
 When they complained, they often were turned over to the Immigration Service, a ruse that freed unscrupulous employers from having to pay back wages.

 Whenever a worker’s rights are violated, regardless of the industry, The Pro Bono Project provides help in pursuing back wages owed.

 In 2008 The Pro Bono Project was awarded the prestigious Frances Perkins Public Service Award by the ABA's Section of Labor and Employment Law for its Employment and Wage Claim program.